By Natalie Buchwald, LMHC | Last Updated: November 8th, 2024

 FIND TOP-RATED THERAPISTS IN NEW YORK

 Talking to a licensed therapist can help you explore why you have panic attacks and what you can do to diminish their occurrence and intensity.
-We currently offer online therapy sessions.
+At Manhattan Mental Health Counseling, we currently offer online therapy sessions.
 Schedule a phone call with a member of our team to learn more about how one of our anxiety therapist can help get your panic attack under control.